Perspectives in Psychiatry: A Learner’s Viewpoint

 Ideally, the manuscript would be focused on a specific concept, problem, or idea that might be of broad interest to learners in the field of psychiatry.

 If selected to move forward, the journal’s website includes all details for Author Guidelines and Submission.
 Please note that although you are submitting to a special issue, the journal’s regular peer review process will still be utilized, and we cannot guarantee publication.
-We look forward to your submissions for this very special Issue of Translation will a submission proposal date no later than June 1, 2025 for proposals and August 1, 2025 for full manuscripts.
+We look forward to your submissions through the website for this very special Issue of Translation.
+We are accepting proposals as described above between April 1-May 1, 2026.
+Full manuscripts are due by June 28, 2026 at midnight.

 Submission Checklist: